Billing

 With LawPay, you don’t have to.
 LawPay was specifically designed to handle the complexity of legal payments while offering a modern and convenient client experience.
 That’s why LawPay is trusted by thousands of law firms to streamline their payments so they can get paid faster and increase cash flow.

-Starting in mid-2024, we’ll be updating our leading legal payment software and mobile app to accept tap to pay while maintaining IOLTA compliance, legal accounting standards, and more.
+Coming soon, we’ll be updating our leading legal payment software and mobile app to accept tap to pay while maintaining IOLTA compliance, legal accounting standards, and more.

 To see how LawPay can elevate the client experience and simplify payments at your law firm, schedule a demo today.